IPv6 on Comcast

 };

-It should be possible to request multiple PDs with multiple id_assoc with different pd values and only one interface inside.
-This should make it possible to have multiple interfaces even if the provider only gives /64 PDs.
-I have not tested this.
+possible to have multiple interfaces even if the provider only gives /64 PDs.
+I

 # Interfaces on which the client should send DHCPv6 requests and listen to